esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 **ymmsl-python** is a Python library that contains class definitions to represent an MMSL model description.
 A yMMSL file serves as the interface between us (humans) and the muscle manager and is meant to describe the multiscale simulation and tell the muscle manager what to do.

-We continue with the reaction-diffusion model example that we used the previous episode and in this episode we will connect an implementation of the reaction model to the MUSCLE3 library step by step.
+We continue with the reaction-diffusion model example that we used in the previous episode and in this episode we will connect an implementation of the reaction model to the MUSCLE3 library step by step.

 ## Disect your model